-For instance, if you drive a Toyota Matrix, be sure to check your vehicle's owners manual when looking for a Toyota Matrix hitch.
+First, be sure to check your vehicle's owners manual when looking for a new hitch.
 There you'll find the TW and GTW that your vehicle can tow safely.
 GTW (Gross Trailer Weight) means the total mass of your trailer, including all of your cargo and hardware.
 TW (Tongue Weight) is the amount of weight that rests directly on your hitch.
 Once you know these two figures you can easily figure out what type of hitch you can install on your vehicle.

 Trailer Weight and Class Ratings

 Once you know the weight of your trailer and your vehicle's towing capacity you can zero in on the type of hitch you need.
-Trailer Hitches come in five weight classes to accommodate for different trailer and vehicle types.
-Whether you need a Pontiac Vibe hitch or a Chevrolet Colorado hitch, it's easy to find if you know where to look.
+Trailer hitches come in five weight classes to accommodate for different trailer and vehicle types.
 Use the guide below to find the hitch class you'll need for your towing rig.

 There are plenty of hitch manufacturers out there, so be sure to check out their different features to find the right hitch for your needs.
 Curt Hitches are among our most popular for their well-fitting vehicle-specific designs and rust-resistant powder coat finishes.
 If it's a low-profile look you're after, the Hidden Hitch Receiver Hitch features removable drawbars that make it virtually invisible when not in use.